ethack/qmk_firmware/keyboards/crkbd/keymaps/ethack/README.md

     - On the shortcut layer.
 - I often need to put in a space when I use the mouse to place the cursor.
 There's no space on the left hand anymore.
     - Space is on both halves now.
+- Autoshift also gets in the way of holding down the jk keys in vim.
+I miss that the most and I'm not sure I use the autoshift feature anyway.
+I instinctually reach for the shift key.
+But I think I could train myself to use it.
+But I don't have any other use for the shift keys then right now and they work well as ().
+    - Disabled autoshift.
+- Sometimes I hold the number pad keys too long and get the shifted keys.
+Switch these to the numberpad keycodes.
+    - Should be taken care of by disabling auto-shift.

 ## Keymap v2
 - I tried to keep any keys I'd already gotten used to in the same place and tried to keep keys between layers the same as well when it made sense.